JoshuaKGoldberg/eslint-plugin-expect-type/docs/rules/expect.md

 ### `versionsToTest`

 Array of TypeScript versions to test.
-Defaults to the installed version.
+Defaults to only the installed version.

 If provided, this must be an array of objects containing:

-- `name: string`: An alias for a TypeScript version
+- `name: string`: Alias to refer to the TypeScript version
-- `path: string`:
+- `path: string`: Import path to `require()` TypeScript from

 For example: